Characterizing two-dimensional superconductivity via nanoscale noise magnetometry with single-spin qubits: Noise in Longitudinal sector

 where $\delta = \sqrt{2 e^* J_0/\chi}$ arises due to the Josephson coupling between the layers, while the second term ($\omega_{ab} = c/\lambda_{ab}$) originates from the interlayer Coulomb interaction that penalizes an imbalance of charge.
-We note that there is a coherent antisymmetric mode at low momenta as long as the damping $\Gamma$ is small enough to allow for coherent phase oscillations.
+We note that the antisymmetric mode represents a coherent excitation at low momenta as long as the damping $\Gamma$ is small enough.
 The spectra of both symmetric and antisymmetric modes are illustrated in Fig.~\ref{fig::Im_rp_bilayer}(a).
 We remark that the presented framework, which is based on the time-dependent Ginzburg-Landau formalism, is not expected to be quantitatively correct at low temperatures [for a related discussion of low-temperature plasmons in layered superconductors, see Ref.~\onlinecite{PhysRevB.50.12831}].
 However, our results qualitatively agree with a more microscopic calculation of the low-energy collective modes of Ref.~\onlinecite{Sun}.
 In the following subsection, we discuss the impact of the longitudinal collective modes on the magnetic noise.